Answers to Any Question You May Have

 - Yes.
 The easiest way to fit studying abroad in your schedule is to go during the summer, but going during the school year is also an option.
 With careful planning, you can enjoy being abroad while fulfilling your major requirements.
-Your first step should be visiting the Study Abroad office.
+Your first step should be visiting the Global Learning Hub.

 - What happens if I can't get into a class during Pass 1?

-- You can add yourself to the waitlist during your Pass 2 registration appointment.
+- You can add yourself to the waitlist during your Pass 1 or Pass 2 registration appointment (depending on the course and any restrictions).
 However, being on a waitlist does not guarantee that you will be enrolled in the class.
 We recommend that you enroll in alternate open courses to be safe.
 You can drop these classes before the designated drop deadline (10 or 20 days after the quarter has begun) once you have been admitted to the course from the waitlist.

 - What are my chances of getting into a class if I am on the waitlist?

-- How can I drop a course after the 10-day drop deadline?
+- How can I drop a course after the 10 or 20-day drop deadline?

 - You may petition for a late drop if you can fully document that unforeseen circumstances beyond your control have affected your academic performance.
 Please visit the Engineering Undergraduate Office in 1050 Kemper Hall for more information on required documentation and allowable extenuating circumstances.
 Late drops will not be approved for poor academic performance, academic difficulties, change of interest in a course or undesirable midterm results.

 - Can I take a course even though I do not meet prerequisites?